Facelift San Francisco

 The Full Facelift addresses the upper and lower cheeks, midface, jawline, jowls, corners of the mouth, and neck.
 This is especially beneficial for patients with significant skin redundancy and muscle laxity, or heavy neck tissue.
 By elevating a higher and more comprehensive SMAS layer at a deeper level, the upper cheeks and midface are able to achieve more lift.
 Liposuction of the neck is performed and the loose neck muscle is tightened and repositioned, helping to reestablish the attractive native jawline.

 Choosing Your Surgeon

-With her intimate understanding of the facial structure and anatomy, she is able to recreate for her patients the refreshed and healthy appearance of their own face— all while aiming to achieve only the most natural look.
+Dr. Chiu-Collins is considered by her patients as one of the best facial plastic surgeons in San Francisco and offers a natural-looking facelift, that San Francisco residents can rely on.
+With her intimate understanding of the facial structure and anatomy, she is able to recreate for her patients the refreshed and healthy appearance of their own faces— all while aiming to achieve only the most natural look.